Difference Between Swift vs Go

 Key Differences Between Swift and Go

-- Swift uses a reference counting mechanism instead of mark and sweep strategy for garbage collection whereas Go has automatic garbage collection.
+- Swift uses a reference counting mechanism instead of a mark and sweep strategy for garbage collection, whereas Go has automatic garbage collection.

-- Swift’s library and support are Apple-centric, although an open source with an official Linux port but no official Windows support whereas Go is open source and not specific to a product or operating system.
+- Swift’s library and support are Apple-centric, although open-source with an official Linux port but no official Windows support, whereas Go is open source and not specific to a product or operating system.

 - Swift has a built-in Playground that seems similar to iPython’s Notebook, whereas Go only has an online Playground, which lets you run a limited subset of Go programs online.

-- Swift with its declaration syntax is more like Rust language whereas Go has a short form variable declaration that’s close to Python and a long form declaration closer to C++.
+- With its declaration syntax, Swift is more like Rust language, whereas Go has a short form variable declaration that’s close to Python and a long-form declaration closer to C++.